sgibson91/helm-upgrade/CONTRIBUTING.md

 ### :hatching_chick: Your First Contribution

 Unsure where to start contributing?
-Check out the [help-wanted issues](https://github.com/sgibson91/helm-upgrade/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) to see where the project is looking for input.
+Check out the [good first issue](https://github.com/sgibson91/helm-upgrade/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) and [helpwanted](https://github.com/sgibson91/helm-upgrade/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues to see where the project is looking for input.

 ### :arrow_right: Pull Requests